The Ultimate Guide To Authorized User Tradelines

 When Should You NOT Go for AU tradelines?

 There are several occasions when you will not benefit from buying tradelines.
-So before you jump in and buy, be sure you understand when you should not purchase them so that you can save your time and money.
+So before you get too excited and decide to jump in and buy, be sure you understand the circumstances regarding when you should not purchase them so you don't waste your time and money.

 1. High utilization rate on current credit lines